GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

 ## Prepare the project

-Prepare your project and configure Terraform to store its state in a Cloud Storage bucket:
+Create a Cloud Storage bucket and configure Terraform to use this Cloud Storage bucket for storing its state:

 1. Open Cloud Shell or a local terminal.